5638/frc56382019/README.md

 ## RobotMap

-Where we initiate all of our solenoids and motors.
+Where we instantiate all of our solenoids and motors.
 We also set our PIDF values here for Motion Magic.

 ## Robot